junxit/us-congress-bills-117/metadata.md

 - 2021-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5539-5540)
 - 2021-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5539-5540)
 - 2021-09-30 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2021-11-03 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-04-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-100.
+- 2022-04-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-100.
+- 2022-04-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 351.